-The term 21st century skills refers to a broad set of knowledge, skills, work habits, and character traits that are believed—by educators, school reformers, college professors, employers, and others—to be critically important to success in today’s world, particularly in collegiate programs and modern careers.
+The term 21st century skills refers to a broad set of knowledge, skills, work habits, and character traits that are believed—by educators, school reformers, college professors, employers, and others—to be critically important to success in today’s world, particularly in collegiate programs and contemporary careers and workplaces.
 Generally speaking, 21st century skills can be applied in all academic subject areas, and in all educational, career, and civic settings throughout a student’s life.

-While the specific skills deemed to be “21st century skills” may be defined, categorized, and determined differently from person to person or place to place, the term does reflect a general—if somewhat loose and shifting—consensus.
-The following list provides a brief, illustrative overview of the knowledge, skills, work habits, and character traits commonly associated with 21st century skills:
+While the specific skills deemed to be “21st century skills” may be defined, categorized, and determined differently from person to person, place to place, or school to school, the term does reflect a general—if somewhat loose and shifting—consensus.
+The following list provides a brief illustrative overview of the knowledge, skills, work habits, and character traits commonly associated with 21st century skills:

 - Creativity, artistry, curiosity, imagination, innovation, personal expression